Democracy (video game): Democracy 4

 The Alpha Release was made available in early August 2020.
 The United Kingdom, Germany and United States were initially the only selectable countries to play, with later development granting access to playing as Spain, Italy, Canada, Australia and France.
 The game was released on October 6, 2020 for early access on Steam and GOG.com with the final version being released on January 13, 2022.
 In addition to the aforementioned countries, Japan and South Korea are playable as well.
 Supplemental add-ons have been made giving each country unique dynamics with buffs and debuffs as well as new in-game events.
 Other added touches include making the game more mod friendly.
-The game is available on Windows, but remains unavailable on MacOS.

 Democracy 4 uses an in-house developed game engine coded in C++ using Visual Studio by two programmers in the UK, Cliff Harris and Jeff Sheen.
 Artwork, SFX and Music was provided by third parties.
 Uses some middleware for sound playback, and also to render vector artwork and Unicode fonts.